 Our Communication with Facebook

 I quickly found the hidden contact form to submit my written complaint to Facebook Team.
 I reached out to them to eliminate these fake ratings and get things back on track as soon as possible.
-Not only did they never answer us, we had to go through some serious back channels to even get them to respond.
+Not only did they never answer us, but we also had to go through some serious back channels to even get them to respond.

 I found the small loophole that allowed me to live chat with someone.
 At that time I truly hoped, I would be able to speak with a real person, not one of those chatbots they have been buzzing around.
 And this is where Ed came in.

 Well, he was not a chatbot for sure, but he definitely spoke like such.

 “I understand you would like to be able to report these reviews, I am sorry, that option is not available on the Feature.”

 It took us more than an hour for both of us to keep repeating the very same and all I got as a response was – no, there is absolutely nothing we can do for you.
 It seems that instead of protecting businesses from being harassed via fake reviews it seems like Facebook actually supports it.
 Interesting approach.
 I really wanted to know the reason for this “smart” decision, the official Facebook statement on this “feature”.